 (b) if the connection is an exit point, must use all reasonable endeavours to ensure that the persons taking a supply of electricity through the connection also comply with those requirements.

+[Regulation 29 amended in Gazette 31 Mar 2006 p.
+1338-41.]

 30. Safety and security of electricity transmission network

-(1) If Western Power is satisfied that it is necessary so to do for reasons of public safety or the security of the electricity transmission network, then Western Power may direct a user to do any one or more of the following —
+(1) If a corporation is satisfied that it is necessary so to do for reasons of public safety or the security of its electricity transmission network, then the corporation may direct a user to do any one or more of the following —

 (a) establish or remove a connection;